 And so much more!

-Of note, this episode had some as-we-record technical issues, so I’ll revert to Zoom for the next one.
+Notably, this episode experienced some technical issues during recording, so I’ll revert to using Zoom for the next one.
 Despite the absolute best efforts of my resident editor, Christopher Cook (who, along with his efforts for The B.O.
 Boys, has been generously doing the mixing and engineering magic since late January), I still sound a little garbled in the opening “run down the box office” section, and the end is a little disjointed.
 Mea culpa (and I should have been officially crediting him for a while now), but the meat where the four of us are excessively naval-gazy about the state of the MCU sounds right as rain.

 In terms of the written word…

-Scott Mendelson discussed how Warner Bros. (both under Jason Kilar at AT&T and David Zaslav at Discovery) has been essentially saving theaters (or trying to) at least since Tenet in August 2020, with little of the credit afforded to its rivals.
+Scott Mendelson discussed how Warner Bros. (both under Jason Kilar at AT&T and David Zaslav at Discovery) has been essentially saving theaters (or trying to) at least since the release of Tenet in August 2020, with little of the credit afforded to its rivals.

 Jeremy Fuster offered a deep dive into Hollywood’s confused and flustered reaction to Trump’s off-the-cuff and seemingly off-hand promise to impose 100% tariffs on films shot outside the U.S. I believe in the “Watch what he does, not what he says” rule.
 Still, considering how much chaos and financial harm he can make with a random Truth Social post, this nonsense sadly matters.